Sweat equity is a funding model commonly used by startups.

 There is a risk of creating unrealistic expectations of financial rewards for employees, which can cause disgruntlement if they are not realised.

 As more shares are issued, the value of existing shares decreases.
 This can create a situation where founders lose control of the business if their ownership percentage drops below a certain threshold.

 What Is a Sweat Equity Agreement?

-A sweat equity agreement is a contract between a business and the stakeholder to whom they are issuing shares in exchange for work.
+A sweat equity agreement is a contract between business partners, or between a business and the stakeholder to whom they are issuing shares in exchange for work.